Conservation and restoration of ceramic objects: Animal glue

 Animal glue is a widely used adhesive derived from animal parts such as bone or skin.
 It is a soft adhesive and can appear white, but usually has a pale yellow or brown appearance.
 Animal glue is very soft and can easily be broken down and removed with warm water and steam.
 Although easily reversible, the relative ease with which the glue breaks down makes it a less strong bonding method.

 Shellac

 A widely used old adhesive that is orange or very dark brown in appearance.
 Once dried, the adhesive is very hard and becomes increasingly more brittle over time.
 Shellac does not break down easily with commercially available products.
-Additionally, the resin has naturally-occurring dyes that can stain ceramic pink or black.
-The solvent that works best on this resin is Industrial methylated spirit or (IMA).
+Additionally, the resin has naturally occurring dyes that can stain ceramic pink or black.
+The solvent that works best on this resin is Industrial methylated spirit (IMA).
 Shellac is prepared by dissolving flakes of shellac in hot alcohol.
 The properties of shellac make it vulnerable to climatic conditions and inclined to deteriorate over time.
 Damage can even occur to shellac under the hot light of photography.